How to know what floor to choose for your bathroom

-There are two kinds of vinyl floors, tiles and sheets.
+There are two kinds of vinyl floors, tiles, and sheets.
 Sheet vinyl comes in rolls that are 6- or 12-feet wide, providing a seamless look.
 Vinyl tiles, on the other hand, are typically 12 to 18 inches square and are easier to install – a great advantage for those who would like to install the floor themselves.
-Vinyl tiles as well as sheets are available in wood and stone effect, as well as a number or exciting, dynamic patterns.
+Vinyl tiles, as well as sheets, are available in wood and stone effect, as well as a number of exciting, dynamic patterns.

 Rubber flooring is perfect for families with younger members who are looking for a floor that can take on any challenge.
-Rubber is durable, easy to clean and can endure constant water splashes.
+Rubber is durable, easy to clean, and can endure constant water splashes.
 It’s soft and pleasant to walk on, even barefoot.
 The textured finish prevents slips.
 Although should those still happen, the fall will be softened by the rubber which also happens to be a great shock absorbent.
-Available in pretty much any colour, pattern or texture it’s a design-savvy choice for bathroom flooring.
+Available in pretty much any color, pattern, or texture it’s a design-savvy choice for bathroom flooring.